What is a Negative Pull Up?

-The Negative Pull-up is a popular progression exercise.
+Negative Pull-ups are a very effective progression exercise that focuses on the lowering part of a traditional pull up.
 Think of negative pull-ups as a stepping stone to standard pull-ups, but instead of pulling yourself up, you are focusing on the downward section of a standard pull-up.

 The way you carry out a negative pull-up is by beginning in the flex hang, and then you move onto a dead hand position.
 This might seem like an easier version of a standard pull-up, and it is, but you still gain benefits from performing this exercise.

 Here are the benefits of negative pull ups: